usagiryu/RSS3-Wiki/src/protocol/RIPs/RIP-1.md

 ### Centralized Platforms

 Centralized platforms require centralized servers for authentication.
-The user must put the address or name (Refer to [RIP-2: Registered Name Services](./RIPs/RIP-2.md)) of the Main Account into some location in the platform's account configuration to verify ownership.
+The user must put the address or name (Refer to [RIP-2: Registered Name Services](./RIPs/RIP-2.md)) of the Main Accounts into some location in the platform's account configuration to verify ownership.

 The accounts of these platforms can only be used for Connected Accounts.